From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 1. Nature of Work

 The nature of tasks performed by employees plays a huge role in deciding the type of span of control.
-For example, if the tasks are repetitive and simpler, then a wider span of control can be implemented, whereas specialized tasks require more supervision meaning a narrow span is necessary.
+For example, if the tasks are repetitive and simpler, then a wider span of control can be implemented, whereas specialized tasks require more supervision, meaning a narrow span is necessary.

-2. Manager ability
+2. Manager’s ability

 The capability of a manager is crucial.
-Experienced managers with great leadership skills, decision making and communication skills can supervise a large number of employees effectively.
+Experienced managers with great leadership skills, decision-making, and communication skills can supervise a large number of employees effectively.
 Less experienced managers may require a narrower span.

 3. Employee abilities